SteveCastle/openmob/README.md

    accessability in low bandwidth regions, and low hosting costs.
 2. Plugin based hosting, phone contact, and payment fullfilment to avoid corporate lock in.
-3. Consider serverless first deployment.. if it can avoid provider lock in.
+3. Simple lock in free self deployment.
 4. One command CLI deploy and application manager.
 5. Provide best practice accessibility out of the box.